stavItlab/ScribeAPi/Emigrant-Savings-Bank.md

 * Unreadable elements
 * Almost all are located in Manhattan.
 However some aren't (Morsitania example)
 * Some have images pasted over elements.
 Capture them?
 But also obscured elements (Morisitania example)
+* Certain books have different templates.
+Do we want to anticipate that and know ahead of time?
+How do we specify these in the metadata?
+Should there be a way to do this kind of determination we provide for our users?

 # Project Logistics